30.1Individuals: criminal liability

 Section 393(4) gives third-party rights in relation to a decision notice.
 It provides that a third party prejudicially identified in the notice must be given a copy of it and a reasonable period to make representations on it.
 Section 393(11) provides that a person who alleges that a copy of the notice should have been given to him or her may refer that alleged failure to the Upper Tribunal.

-The scope of the rights conferred by section 393(4) was revisited recently in Macris v.
+The scope of the rights conferred by section 393(4) was reconsidered in Macris v.
 FCA.
-On 19 May 2015, the Court of Appeal held that Mr Macris had been prejudicially identified in the FCA’s settlement notices issued to the firm JP Morgan Chase & Co, which although they did not name him, referred to him as ‘CIO London management’ and stated that ‘CIO London management’ had deliberately misled the FCA in a telephone call with the regulator in April 2012.
+On 19 May 2015, the Court of Appeal held that Mr Macris had been prejudicially identified in the FCA’s settlement notices issued to a financial institution.
+Though he was not identified by name, the notices referred to him as ‘CIO London management’ and stated that ‘CIO London management’ had deliberately misled the FCA in a telephone call with the regulator in April 2012.

 In concluding that it was not permissible to rely on information publicly available elsewhere, Lord Sumption stated that he was influenced by the deliberate drafting of section 393 FSMA with regard to fairness and the requirement for the material identifying the individual to come from the notice itself, as well as concern over the impact on the FCA’s effectiveness if section 393 were to be interpreted differently.
 Lord Sumption also stated that the envisaged constituency, namely the audience of notices, was the public at large and not just those familiar with a particular industry.